Remember when 8GB of RAM felt like a big deal? Well, those days are over.

 If You’re Into Video Editing or Design…

 Working on 4K videos, Photoshop layers, or animation?
 You’ll love the MacBook Pro with the M4 Max chip.
-It’s insanely powerful, super quiet, and designed to handle creative work like a pro—especially if you already use other Apple devices.
+It’s very powerful, super quiet, and designed to handle creative work like a pro—especially if you already use other Apple devices.

 If You Want the Best Value…